Reversible cerebral vasoconstriction syndrome

 Typically it affects young women (20-50 years of age).

-A thunderclap headache is the usual main symptom, often occipital but also potentially diffuse.
+A thunderclap headache is the usual primary symptom, often occipital but also potentially diffuse.
 There may be a history of recurrent thunderclap headaches over days or weeks.
 Headache may be associated with photophobia, nausea and vomiting.
 Focal neurological deficits can occur, secondary to ischaemia.